NorthernMan54/homebridge-gsh-beta/Beta_Server_Usage.md

 1 - You should receive an email with the subject `homebridge-beta-22362 is being deployed`

-2 - Select the link `Open Console` or this url - https://console.actions.google.com/channeloptin/uid/000000ab61d4499b?hl=en
+2 - Select the link `Open Console` or this url - https://console.actions.google.com/u/1/project/homebridge-beta-22362/simulator

 3 - Authenticate your google smart home account

-4 - Select the Tab at the top of the screen, and enable testing.
+4 - Select the Test Tab at the top of the screen, and Start Testing. `Version Alpha`

 Your google account should now be enabled for testing the skill